R3E-Network/NeoRust/README.md

 # Run tests with default features (std,crypto-standard)
 .\scripts\test.bat

+# Run tests with ALL feature combinations
+.\scripts\test.bat --all-features

+# Run ALL examples
+.\scripts\test.bat --all-examples
 ```

+### Test with Feature Matrix

+The `--all-features` option runs tests with multiple feature combinations to ensure compatibility across different configurations:

+- Default features only
+- All features enabled
+- Minimal build with just `std`
+- Common feature combinations (wallet, transaction, etc.)
+- Custom crypto configurations

+This helps ensure that the codebase works correctly with any feature configuration you might use in your application.

+### Running All Examples

+The `--all-examples` option compiles and runs all the example projects in the `examples` directory.
+This is useful for:

+- Verifying that all examples work as expected
+- Checking compatibility with the latest code changes
+- Demonstrating usage patterns to new users

 For more details on available script options, see the [scripts README](scripts/README.md).